These are articles you may find useful along with hints about good products ----- buy! buy! buy!

 People with a hearing loss need a higher speech-to-noise ratio (SNR) than those with normal hearing.
 The best way to accomplish this is simply to get closer to the source of the sound.
 You can do this by putting your ear within an inch or so of the speaker, but this may become embarrassing in a house of worship, for example, when the speaker is the reverend.
 Or the speaker may be someone sitting across the table from you in a restaurant.
 Picture yourself dipping your tie or blouse in someone's soup as you lean across the table to hear.
 The answer, of course, without getting too much sillier, is the assistive listening device (ALD).
 These devices provide two important functions, vital to understanding speech:

 · >They get you closer to the sound, usually utilizing a microphone.
-This cuts down the background noise and improves the all important speech-to-noise ratio (SNR) dramatically .
+This reduces background noise and improves the all important speech-to-noise ratio (SNR) dramatically .

 · >A good ALD amplifier will enhance the high frequencies, keeping the lower speech frequencies at the same level or attenuating them.
 This is important for the 95% of us with a high-frequency (sensorineural) loss because obviously we need the highs emphasized.
 But holding down the low frequencies also helps because the lows tend to interfere with our ability to detect high frequencies.
 This is a physiological phenomenon called "upward spread of masking".